Miller Peak fire not yet on city land, but trail closures could come

 Some evacuation warnings for Miller Creek have been lifted but others remain in place along Upper Miller Creek Road to the junction of Schwartz Creek Road.
 The Missoula County Sheriff's Department is asking all travelers to avoid the area.

-“We are anticipating a fire area closure to allow crews to work,” the Lolo National Forest said Tuesday morning.
+“We are anticipating a fire area closure to allow crews to work,” the Lolo National Forest said Monday evening.
 It added that further details are expected soon.
+"Fire behavior has been very active and is in dense mixed conifer."

 The fire is burning just south of open space land held by the City of Missoula.
 In recent years, the city has purchased portions of open space on Mount Dean Stone with access to and from Miller Creek in partnership with the Five Valleys Land Trust.